nbrandaleone-blog/myblog/_posts/2020-12-23-Blog-migration.md

 So, please head over to my new [site](https://nicks-playground.net)

-This current site _https://nickaws.net_, will no longer receive new content.
+This current site (_https://nickaws.net_), will no longer receive new content.
 However, I will slowly shift all my existing content and posts to the new blog shortly.
 Nothing will be lost.

-HAPPY HOLIDAYS to everyone.
+**Happ Holidays** to everyone.
 May 2021 be a better year for everyone!